 Are you ready to explore the real heart of Australia?
-A visit to Uluru or Ayers Rock and the Red Centre never fails to amaze… and an epic adventure is guaranteed!
+A vacation to Uluru and the Red Centre never fails to amaze… it’s an epic adventure guaranteed!

 Rising from the broad desert plain in the deep centre of Australia, Uluru is Australia’s most recognisable natural icon and our most famous UNESCO World Heritage listed site.
 The famous sandstone monolith stands 348 metres high and, like an iceberg, has most of its bulk below the surface.
 Uluru dwarfs world-famous icons such as: Big Ben, The Statue of Liberty and The Eiffel Tower.
 It is at its best at sunrise and sunset when the colours of the desert change and play on the great monolith.

 Uluru is located 440 kilometres (6-hour drive) south-west of Alice Springs in the Uluru-Kata Tjuta National Park.
 Nearby is Kata Tjuta, also known as The Olgas.
 This massive pile of rock domes dates back 500 million years.
 Both Uluru and Kata Tjuta have great cultural significance for the Anangu traditional landowners, who lead walking tours that inform about the local flora and fauna, bush foods and the Aboriginal Australian dreamtime stories of the area.